Mr-Smyth/sunwhere/testing.md

 * ### fetchWeekendWeather():

-  The fetchWeekendWeather() function updates the weekendWeather{} object, with the current weather and the weather from the 4 user entered locations.
+  The fetchWeekendWeather() function updates the weekendWeather{} object, with the current weather and the weather from the 4 users entered locations.
 The weekendWeather{} object stores this information for later use in scoring and weather display.

   The following tests were carried out: